dlr-eoc/prosEO/deploy-single-node/README.md

   --memory 32GB \
   --driver docker \
   --mount=true \
-  --mount-string='/path-to-your-desired-location/proseo-shared-storage:/minikube-host' \
+  --mount-string='/data/proseo-environment/proseo-shared-storage:/minikube-host' \
   --insecure-registry="host.minikube.internal:5000"
 ```

 This command allocates sufficient resources to Minikube for running prosEO (6 CPUs and 32 GB of memory), though you should adjust these values based on your hardware capacity.
 The driver is set to docker.
-The mount option is enabled, and the mount-string points to the storage location specified in [[01-projects/proseo/work-packages/integration-wp/02-setup-k8s-cluster/deploy-single-node/single-node-deployment-guide#1.1 Storage location|step 1.1]] of this guide.
-If you haven't set a storage location, please specify an appropriate path.
+The mount option is enabled, and the mount-string points to the storage location specified in **Chapter 1.1** of this guide.
+Please specify an appropriate path for your case accordingly.
 Note that the important part is the path inside Minikube (e.g., /minikube-host).
 Lastly, the --insecure-registry option must be set to allow Minikube access to the local container registry where prosEO’s images are stored and required for processing.

 If you encounter the error:
 **`StartHost failed... failed to acquire bootstrap client lock: bad file descriptor`**,